 While an ITT may not leave the same kind of paper trail as a physical export, there may still be some form of paper or, perhaps more importantly, electronic trail that can be uncovered by auditors with the appropriate skills and experience.
 However, few countries currently have auditors specialized in the particularities of dual-use and arms trade control law, let alone a dedicated and well-resourced audit strategy for dual-use and arms trade.
 Offences can be detected through a combination of routine, ad hoc (based on a risk analysis regarding a specific item or company) and thematic audits at the premises of exporters or traders.
-Since ITTs can also be undertaken outside of commercial entities, such as by universities and individual researchers, effective prevention and enforcement in this area require a completely different set of tools.85
+Since ITTs can also be undertaken outside of commercial entities, such as by universities and individual researchers, effective prevention and enforcement in this area require a completely different set of tools.

-Audits offer 'the possibility to check multiple exports instead of stopping and checking one consignment at the moment the shipment arrived at the border'.86 They are also 'a good opportunity to test certain risks within a particular trade sector or with regard to particular end-use/end-users'.
-87 In addition, they enable authorities to assess the reliability of companies more effectively and provide possibilities to correct non-compliance-not only for intentional breaches, but also for unintended breaches.88 Such audits therefore also have a prevention function.
+Audits offer 'the possibility to check multiple exports instead of stopping and checking one consignment at the moment the shipment arrived at the border'.
+They are also 'a good opportunity to test certain risks within a particular trade sector or with regard to particular end-use/end-users'.
+In addition, they enable authorities to assess the reliability of companies more effectively and provide possibilities to correct non-compliance-not only for intentional breaches, but also for unintended breaches.
+Such audits therefore also have a prevention function.

 However, to be able to conduct these compliance checks, the relevant targets must be identified.
 In many cases those who export controlled physical items also export controlled intangible technology.
 Thus, auditors will need to focus not only on physical items, but also on the related technology to detect ITTs.
-However, they would also need to expand audits on software and technology beyond the classical export industry to the research industry and academia.89
+However, they would also need to expand audits on software and technology beyond the classical export industry to the research industry and academia.

 Conducting audits related to ITT demands a number of adjustments to auditing techniques.
 First, the data transferred is often of a highly technical nature that can be assessed and categorized only by specialists.
 Second, determining whether technology has been exported is particularly challenging since no customs declaration or transportation documents are available.
 If the transfer has been made via email or cloud computing services, log files could be checked, but this would need to be performed by experts in electronic data processing.
-Finally, the sheer volume of intracompany and intercompany information transferred makes detection very difficult.90
+Finally, the sheer volume of intracompany and intercompany information transferred makes detection very difficult.

-Good practice: hire specialized information technology forensics staff

-Potential ITT evidence can be gathered from, among other things, emails, downloads, help-desk reports, log files, invoices and payments.
-The detection of ITTs therefore requires specialized staff (either internal or external consultants).
-Some countries, such as Germany and the Netherlands, have such expertise.91 Where such expertise is not immediately available, states could look to draw upon specialized information technology forensics staff who are already employed by a national investigation body but who are focused on other crimes such as money laundering or tax evasion.
+Good practice: hire specialized information technology forensics staff such as Germany and the Netherlands, have such expertise.
+Where such expertise is not immediately available, states could look to draw upon specialized information technology forensics staff who are already employed by a national investigation body but who are focused on other crimes such as money laundering or tax evasion.